 In this article, we’ll look at the different types of research design and which particular field of study they are most suited to.
 We then outline an action plan to help enable readers to write a design plan of their own that is appropriate for a specific study, with the intention of making the design as comprehensive as possible.

-A research design, also called a research strategy, is a plan to answer a set of questions (McCombes, 2019).
+A research design also called a research strategy, is a plan to answer a set of questions (McCombes, 2019).
 It is a framework that includes the methods and procedures to collect, analyze, and interpret data.
 In other words, the research design describes how the researcher will investigate the central problem of the research and is, thus part of the research proposal.

 The design of this research influences the type of data to be gathered and, consequently, its results.
 Depending on the type, which we will explain below, research design also defines all other constituent parts of a study, such as variables, hypotheses, experiments, methodology, and statistical analysis (Creswell et al., 2018).

 Many people confuse research design with research methodology, however.
-The difference is that while the former is an outline on how to approach the problem, the latter states how to implement the design.
-Both are crucial in building towards a thesis statement.
-And, if you need a help with this part of your study, you can check out our guide on how to write a thesis statement for a research paper.
+The difference is that while the former is an outline of how to approach the problem, the latter states how to implement the design.
+Both are crucial in building a thesis statement.
+And, if you need help with this part of your study, you can check out our guide on how to write a thesis statement for a research paper.

 Excellent research design has one purpose: to make the data address the research problem as clearly, as accurately, and as unbiased as possible.
 Arriving at the results means successfully specifying the type of results to test a theory or evaluate or describe a phenomenon.
 Without doing this beforehand, interpreting data will appear weak and flimsy and will likely not address the problem the researcher has set out to answer.

 In any research work, design is rudimentary since everything eventually emanates from the selected design, and since this selection is the most closely related to the scholar’s theories and research questions (Vogt et al., 2012).
 With the right choice, research design has fulfilled its purpose when the conclusion is seen to have a minimum bias.
-Research design that produces the least margin of error is one of its goals.
+A research design that produces the least margin of error is one of its goals.

 To do so, sound research design follows these main tenets:

 de Vaus (2001) uses construction as an analogy for research design.
 Before constructing any building, knowing whether a builder needs a high-rise, a factory, a school, or any type of building is essential.
 Therefore, knowing the type and the characteristics of the research goes first naturally, before even beginning to pose the hypotheses and the methods used to collect data that, in turn, can support or abrogate the hypotheses.
+This approach is also very useful when writing your university dissertation.

 The determination you make during the framing of the research design process will significantly dictate the value of the conclusions you can derive from your study outcomes (Bordens & Abbott, 2018).
 As such, ensure that your selected research design is highly appropriate because with the right choice comes the relevant results.